pusher/docs/docs/channels/getting_started/flutter.md

 }
 ```

 It is possible to listen to events on any channel or globally.
-You can find the complete list of available parameters and listeners [here](https://github.com/pusher/pusher-channels-flutter#table-of-contents).
+Check out the complete [list of available parameters and listeners](https://github.com/pusher/pusher-channels-flutter#table-of-contents).

 ## Trigger events from your server

-In the examples below we trigger an event named `my-event` to Channels on a channel called `my-channel`.
-For each example below a server library deals with the server communication.
+In the examples below, we trigger an event named `my-event` to Channels on a channel called `my-channel`.
+For each example below, a server library deals with the server communication.

 {% snippets ['rb', 'js', 'php', 'c', 'py', 'go', 'java', 'bash'] %}